next»

 Who is this book for

 So, who is this book for?
-Some people would phrase the question as “Who should read this book”, but if you ask it this way, then the answer is nobody.
-Indeed, if you think in terms of “should”, mathematics (or at least the type of mathematics that is reviewed here) won’t help you much, although it is falsely advertised as a solution to many problems (it is, in fact, something much more).
+Some people would phrase the question as “Who should read this book”, but if you ask it this way, then the answer is “nobody”.
+Indeed, if you think in terms of “should”, mathematics (or at least the type of mathematics that is reviewed here) won’t help you much, although it is falsely advertised as a solution to many problems (whereas it is, in fact, (as we established) something much more).

 They seem to think that if the theory didn’t exist, the engineers that developed the GPSes would have faced this phenomenon in the following way: